Research & Innovation

 Researchers discuss hurricanes, floods, storm surges, climate change, emergency preparedness

-In late September of 2022, partway through the annual summer hurricane season, Hurricane Ian rocked the Caribbean and then moved into Florida, strengthening into one of the most powerful hurricanes ever to make landfall in the U.S. More than 160 people died, and estimated damages from the system topped $110 billion, making it one of the costliest storms in history.
+Only a year earlier, Hurricane Ian rocked the Caribbean and Florida, one of the most powerful hurricanes ever to make landfall in the U.S. More than 160 people died; and estimated damages from the system topped $110 billion.

-NOAA forecasts 12 to 17 named storms during the six-month stretch between June 1 and November 30, including five to nine potential hurricanes and one to four major hurricanes (packing winds of 111 miles her hour or higher) like Ian.
+Indeed, NOAA forecasts from 17 to 25 named storms occurring in the Atlantic basin between June 1 and November 30, including potential for eight to 13 hurricanes and four to seven major hurricanes like Ian (which pack winds of 111 miles per hour or higher).

 “Most days, the first piece of information I check in the morning,” says Caleb Stratton, chief resilience officer for the city of Hoboken, of the Stevens Flood Advisory and NYHOPS systems, two free online monitoring and forecasting tools.

-“We are talking about flooded streets, homes, high-traffic expressways and boulevards, subways,” explains Orton.
-"The infrastructure of the city was not engineered to factor in either the sea rising or frequent flooding inland.
-That’s going to become a problem.”
+“We are talking about flooded streets, homes, high-traffic expressways and boulevards, subways,” he explains.
+“The infrastructure of the city was not engineered to factor in either the sea rising or rain intensifying, and will require adaptation or protection.”

-Marsooli has published findings concluding New York's Jamaica Bay will soon begin flooding much more frequently.
+Marsooli has published findings, for instance, concluding New York's Jamaica Bay will soon begin flooding much more frequently.

-“The framework we used for this study can also be replicated," notes Marsooli, "to demonstrate how flooding in other regions will look by the end of the century, which will help mitigate risk and better protect communities.”
+“The framework we used for this study can also be replicated," he notes, "to demonstrate how flooding in other regions will look by the end of the century, which will help mitigate risk and better protect communities.”

-Q&A with Philip Orton & Reza Marsooli: Extreme Weather
+Extreme Weather FAQs with Philip Orton & Reza Marsooli

 Q: Is the weather becoming more extreme?